Darenar/ap_trees/README.md

-# Forest through the Trees
+# Asset-Pricing Trees with Pruning
 ## Introduction
 This repository contains the implementation of the paper [Forest through the Trees: Building Cross-Sections of Stock Returns](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3493458).